 Curried Sweet Potato Pancakes

-If you’ve been following this blog for a while, you’ve probably noticed that I tend to stay away from fried, carb-laden foods.
-With the exception of desserts, I take more of a South Beach approach to cooking (unfortunately, at only 5’2″ tall, I’m never more than a few french fries away from outgrowing my jeans).
-But for Hanukkah, I cave in to tradition; eating fried food is the whole point and these sweet potato pancakes—deliciously spiced with an aromatic blend of curry, cumin, ginger and cayenne pepper—are worth every bite.
-Obviously, they’re perfect for Hanukkah but don’t think of them just for that…they make a fabulous, all-around fall or winter side dish.
+If you’ve been following this blog for a while, you’ve probably noticed that I tend to stay away from fried and carb-laden foods.
+With the exception of desserts, I take more of a South Beach approach to cooking.
+But for Hanukkah, I cave in to tradition.
+Eating fried food is the whole point and these sweet potato pancakes — deliciously spiced with an aromatic blend of curry, cumin, ginger and cayenne pepper — are worth every bite.
+Obviously, they’re perfect for Hanukkah but don’t think of them just for that; they make a fabulous all-around fall or winter side dish.

 If you’re worried about the curry being too strong, I can tell you that the flavor is obvious without being overwhelming (and I say that as a person who likes her curry in small doses.)
 However, they’re a bit spicy and exotic-tasting so, unless you have adventurous eaters, I’d serve them to adults rather than children.

 Making them is simple: You start by grating a large sweet potato in your food processor (you can also use a hand grater).
 One potato might not seem like enough but it goes a long way.